-Olivia Newton-John’s Cancer Has Spread Alleges ‘Radar Online’
+Olivia Newton-John’s Cancer Has Spread, Reports ‘Radar Online’

 The site reported that Newton-John is scheduled to be interviewed on September 11 and 14 in Australia where she will discuss her 55-year entertainment career.

-At the age of 14, Newton-John began her career as part of a short-lived all-girl group, Sol Four, with three classmates often performing in a coffee shop owned by her brother-in-law.
+At the age of 14, Newton-John began her career as part of a short-lived girl group with her classmates, Sol Four, often performing in a coffee shop owned by her brother-in-law.
 She continued to work in the music business as both a solo act and as part of various singing groups until releasing her first solo album in 1971.

-Both the album and lead single “If Not For You” was an instant smash.
+Both the album and lead single “If Not For You” were instant smashes.
 The title track, written by Bob Dylan and previously recorded by former Beatle George Harrison for his 1970 album All Things Must Pass, was her first international hit.

-After the success of “If Not For You,” Newton-John did not chart on Billboard until her 1973 mega-hot “Let Me Be There.”
+After the success of “If Not For You,” Newton-John did not chart on Billboard until her 1973 mega-hit “Let Me Be There.”
 The song reached the Top 10 of the pop charts and earned her a Grammy Award for Best Country Female.

 She would ultimately amass ten No. 1 singles including a record seven consecutively.